CERT-Polska/n6/docs/guides/new_source/parsers/testing.md

         )
 ```

 Of course the input and resulting data fields will depend on the tested source.
-Yet some fields are required by the *n6* in the
-resulting data.
-These fields are
-`id`, `source`, `restriction`, `confidence`, `category`, and `time`.
 `ParserTestMixIn` automatically covers testing the `id` and `source`
 fields as well as any fields that the `PARSER_CONSTANT_ITEMS` mapping
 includes.
 We need to provide the values for any other fields in the
 expected results.

-The full list the fields that can appear in the parser's result can be
-deduced from the `adjust_{field name}` attributes of the
-`n6lib.record_dict.RecordDict` class.

 It is also worth mentioning that the `ParserTestMixIn` class also provides
 a helper method for creating blacklist items, `get_bl_items`, which is